enhance-dev/enhance/README.md

 **shadow**:Enum

-The `shadow` property can be set to either `open` or `closed` and effects how the components shadow root "*encapsulation"
+The `shadow` property can be set to either `open` or `closed` and effects how the components shadow root is "encapsulated".

-*Surprise! shadow root is not actually completely encapsulated.
-There are come CSS properties that can penetrate and the shadow DOM is still accesible with JavaScript.